 Virginia City is a tiny town located in the state of Nevada.
 With a population of 787 people and just one neighborhood, Virginia City is the 49th largest community in Nevada.
-Virginia City has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Virginia City has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Of important note, Virginia City is also a town of artists.
 Virginia City has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Virginia City’s character.